Bay of Fires Walk + Barnbougle

 The transfer to Barnbougle Golf Links takes just over an hour.
 Here, you will farewell your walking guides.

 We'll have you there in time for an afternoon check-in.
 If you'd like to play a quick game of golf before the following two days, there is time to try the new Bougle Run (at your own expense).
+You can arrange it upon check-in.
 Set atop the dramatic sand dunes behind Barnbougle Lost Farm, Bougle Run, the new 14-hole short course opened in late March 2021.

 From here on, meals and drinks are at your own expense.
 You can choose to wine and dine in three venues on the course.